REVELATION 3: EVERLASTING CHRISTMAS GIFTS II

-Just as the seven days of Genesis, at the beginning of HIStory, are one fantastic day after another, finishing with a climax to top it all, the last three of the Seven Letters of Revelation reveal three fantastic promises that are even more incredible than those listed yesterday.
-After being given, in yesterday’s chapter, permanent access to Eternal LIFE; the victor’s crown; hidden manna (spiritual food); a new name; authority to rule, and the morning star, today’s chapter takes a slight turn towards what we’ll do after we’re given those everlasting gifts.
+Just as the seven days of Genesis at the beginning of HIStory are one fantastic day after another (finishing with a climax to top it all), the last three of the Seven Letters of Revelation reveal three fantastic promises that are even more incredible than those listed yesterday.
+After being given permanent access to Eternal LIFE in yesterday’s chapter; the victor’s crown; hidden manna (spiritual food); a new name; authority to rule; and the morning star, today’s chapter takes a slight turn towards what we’ll do after we’re given those everlasting gifts.

 We’ll walk with our Saviour dressed in white [v4], and enjoy permanent residency in the Creator God’s Kingdom. [v5]

 This is not just whimsical thought.
-This is a “cycle of life” that’s coming around to where the Creator God began HIStory to begin with.
-Our personal story will be just as we’d originally been created to experience – just as Adam walked with the Lord in the cool of the day in the Garden of Eden.[a]
-Now, this may seem easy to say, but how can humans be sure of anything that a God would say – especially One who seems to have been silent for 2,000 years?
+This is a “circle of life” that’s coming around to where the Creator God began HIStory at the beginning of it all.
+Our personal story will be just as we had originally been created to experience – just as Adam “walked with the Lord in the cool of the day” in the Garden of Eden.[a]
+Now, this may seem easy to say, but how can humans be sure of anything that a god would say – especially One who seems to have been silent for 2,000 years?